zulianp/sfem/notebook/SOLVERS.md

 residual:	3.88119e-10
 ```

-For basic TET4 as expected CRS is faster.
+For the coarse elements (TET4) CRS is faster as expected.
 Matrix-based AMG or equivalent may be used for the coarse level.